 The TSP is a long-range plan to guide future transportation investments for the next 20 years and beyond within the Urban Growth Boundary (UGB).
 It is a key resource for implementing transportation system improvements that address current deficiencies and will also serve expected local and regional growth, and ensure that they align with the community's goals, objectives, and vision for the future.
 This TSP was developed through community and stakeholder input and is based on the transportation system's needs, opportunities, and anticipated available funding.
-The requirements of a TSP are summarized in Figure 5.
+The requirements of a TSP are summarized in Error!
+Not a valid bookmark self-reference.Figure 5.